wazuh/wazuh-cloudformation/production/README.md

 * A Kibana node that includes a local elasticsearch client node, and an Nginx for HTTP basic authentication
 * Wazuh servers seat behind an internet-facing load balancer for agents to communicate with the cluster
 * Kibana server seats behind an internet facing load balancer, that optionally loads an SSL Certificate for HTTPS
-* A Splunk Indexer instance with a Splunk app for Wazuh installed on it.
+* Route53 DNS records for the loadbalancer, Wazuh and Elastic Stack nodes (optional).

 ## Elasticsearch cluster configuration